 Successfully breeding Red Cherry Shrimp

 If all these steps are performed correctly then, it will naturally prompt the beginning of breeding Red Cherry Shrimp, they will simply breed in your tank.
-An adult shrimp carries 20-30 eggs, which takes roughly around 2-3 weeks to hatch.
+An adult shrimp lay around 20-30 eggs at a time, which takes roughly around 2-3 weeks to hatch.
 Make sure that your shrimp are not stressed else, they may abandon the eggs.